Bittu0707/Calculator/README.md

 # Calculator
-Projects made using HTML CSS and JavaScript
+Projects made using HTML, CSS and JavaScript